 History of the study of energy

 As a result of the investigations carried out by William Thomson and RJE Clausius in the middle of the s.
-XIX, the process of energy degradation became evident, that is, that the useful work that can be obtained in an isolated system not all energy is conserved but that there is a part of this energy that is degraded (entropy, second thermodynamic principle).
+XIX, the process of energy degradation was revealed, that is, that the useful work that can be obtained in an isolated system not all energy is conserved but there is a part of this energy that is degraded (entropy, second thermodynamic principle).

-Last review: February 10, 2020
+Last review: March 15, 2020